 Both Greenfield and Brownfield investments are part of Foreign Direct Investment (FDI) but often are confused with being the same.
 The main difference is that Greenfield invests and sets up the whole business afresh.
-On the other hand, Brownfield leases the entire business and makes lessee work according to its requirements.
+On the other hand, Brownfield leases the entire business and makes the lessee work according to its requirements.
 Or it is a further development of an existing structure or unit.
 As a result, Greenfield is costlier than the Brownfield investment strategy.
 Greenfield requires a lot of investment in establishing and running the business.
 As a result, it is more risky and expensive than Brownfield.

 One of the significant differences is that Greenfield investment can be a new investment or expansion.
 On the other hand, Brownfield investment compulsorily takes place on the existing facilities.